tumukundeyves/music-player/README.md

 # music-player
-while developing my skills i built a music player , where you can player so music of your choice, using HTML,CSS and Javascript
+while developing my skills i built a music player , where you can play  music of your choice, using HTML,CSS and Javascript